AmonCheruiyotHQ/MQL4-Projects/README.md

 ## License

-This repository and its contents are typically distributed under an open-source license, such as the MIT License.
-However, please check the specific license details provided in each project's folder, as some projects may have different licensing terms.
+This project and its code are licensed under the MIT License, allowing you to freely use, modify, and distribute the code for educational and personal purposes.

 ## Contact